krish-sky1ark/LLM-AI-Text-Detection/README.md

-# LLM AI-TEXT DEETECTION USING LSTM AND NEURAL NETWORKS
+# LLM AI-TEXT DETECTION USING LSTM AND NEURAL NETWORKS

 Greetings to our AI-Generated Text Detection project!
 Within this repository, we unveil a powerful solution designed to identify AI-generated text using two methods-
 ### 1. (LSTM and Neural Networks)